Iván DeJesús Jr.: Baltimore Orioles

 On December 19, 2013, DeJesús signed a minor league contract with the Baltimore Orioles.
 He began the 2014 season with the Triple-A Norfolk Tides of the International League.
 He was named to the Triple-A All-Star Game in Durham, North Carolina.
 In 113 games with Norfolk, DeJesús hit .282/.358/.389 with 5 HR and 56 RBI as the team's shortstop.

-Return to Boston
+Boston Red Sox (second stint)

-On August 30, 2014, DeJesús was traded with Jemile Weeks to the Boston Red Sox for Kelly Johnson and Michael Almanzar.
+On August 30, 2014, DeJesús was traded with Jemile Weeks to the Boston Red Sox in exchange for Kelly Johnson and Michael Almanzar.
 DeJesús was assigned to Triple-A Pawtucket.
 On September 12, DeJesús tallied the game-winning two-run home run in the 13th inning of game 4 of the International League Championship Series against the Durham Bulls to force a decisive game 5.
 Pawtucket won the International League Championship the next day.

 Cincinnati Reds

 On November 23, 2014, DeJesús signed a minor league contract with the Cincinnati Reds, and subsequently played all four infield positions in 50 games for the Triple-A Louisville Bats, batting .303 with 16 RBI, prompting a call up to the Reds on June 3, 2015, after left fielder Marlon Byrd fractured his wrist during a game against the Philadelphia Phillies.
 He played for the Reds on June 5 against San Diego and then had his first major league home run on June 8 against Philadelphia.

 DeJesús Jr. was sent outright to Triple-A Louisville on November 4, 2016.
 He elected free agency on November 13.